 - The Genetic Support Foundation offers genetic counseling with board-certified genetic counselors.

 - FORCE's toll-free helpline at: 866-288-RISK, ext.
-704, can connect you with a volunteer board-certified genetic counselor who can answer general questions about genetic testing and hereditary cancer and help you find a genetic counselor near you.
+704 will connect you with a volunteer board-certified genetic counselor who can help you find a genetics expert near you.

-- FORCE support:
+- FORCE peer support

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.
+- Once you register, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- AliveAndKickn is a nonprofit organization by and for people with
+- AliveAndKickn for people with